Capture of USS Chesapeake: James Lawrence

 Commander Lawrence of the United States Navy returned from a successful war cruise having defeated the sloop HMS Peacock.
 He was promoted to captain for his victory, and received orders to take command of USS Chesapeake.
-It was not a command that he particularly wanted.
-He had hoped for the larger frigate USS Constitution instead.
-Lawrence travelled to Boston.
-He found that most of the former crew of Chesapeake had left over a dispute over prize money and had since been replaced.
-Lawrence's prior experience of the British Navy worked against him.
-In his former battle with HMS Peacock, the warship had been bravely fought, but the British gunnery had been nothing less than atrocious.
+It was not a command that he particularly wanted, as he had hoped for the larger frigate USS Constitution instead.
+Lawrence travelled to Boston, where he found that most of the former crew of Chesapeake had left over a dispute over prize money, and had been replaced.
+Lawrence's prior experience of the Royal Navy worked against him: in his earlier battle with HMS Peacock, the warship had been bravely fought, but the British gunnery had been nothing less than atrocious.
 His crew was laden with good seamen; however, they lacked the time working together that was needed to change a collection of good seamen into an efficient fighting crew.
-Lawrence's assumptions concerning the poor quality of the opposition would leave him over-confident in facing the adversary he was about to encounter.
+Lawrence's assumptions concerning the poor quality of the opposition made him over-confident in facing the adversary he was about to encounter.